sassoftware/viya4-deployment/README.md

 ## Creating and Managing deplyoment

-Create and manage deplyoments by either:
+Create and manage deployments by either:

 - running [Ansible](docs/user/AnsibleUsage.md) directly on your workstation, or
 - running [Docker container](docs/user/DockerUsage.md).

 ### DNS

-During the installation, an ingress load balancer can be installed for viya and the monitoring and logging stack.
-The hostname for these services must be registered with your dns provider to resolve to the load balancer's endpoint.
+During the installation, an ingress loadbalancer can be installed for viya and the monitoring and logging stack.
+The hostname for these services must be registered with your dns provider to resolve to the loadbalancer's endpoint.
 This can be done by creating a record per unique ingress host.
 However, when managing multiple viya deployments, this could get cumbersome.
 In which case, we recommend creating a dns record that points to the ingress controller's endpoint.
 The endpoint may be an ip address or fqdn depending on the cloud provider.

-- Create an A record or CNAME (depending on cloud provider) that resolves the desired hostname to the load balancers' endpoint.
+- Create an A record or CNAME (depending on cloud provider) that resolves the desired hostname to the loadbalancers' endpoint.
 - Create a wildcard CNAME record that resolves to the record created in the previous step.

 For example:

 First we lookup the ingress endpoint.
-Here, we will use kubectl but we colud have also checked in the cloud providers portal.
+Here, we will use kubectl but we could have also checked in the cloud providers portal.

 ```bash
 $ kubectl get service -n ingress-nginx